endolith/waveform-analysis/readme.md

 * Histogram of sample values
    * ("matplotlib not installed... skipping histogram")  hist()
 * everything that Audition does?
-   * --histogram of dB values--
+   * ~~histogram of dB values~~
    * number of possibly clipped samples
    * max/min sample values
    * peak amplitude
    * min RMS, max RMS, average RMS for chunks of 100 ms or so
+       * ~~This is more a scientific measurement tool for engineering than a musical tool.
+Peak and trough RMS and RMS histogram are not as important?~~  Include them anyway!
    * actual bit depth
      * Identify if it is 8-bit samples encoded with 16 bits, for instance, like Audition does.
 Also like JACK bitmeter does?
 * THD